-Our Admission Arrangements For Children With Special Educational Needs
+Our Admission Arrangements

-All children are welcomed into our early years setting, regardless of their educational needs.
+All children are welcomed into our early years setting, regardless of their educational/health needs.
 When we know that a child may have an additional need before starting with us, we will endeavour to set up a good transition for child and family into our setting.
 This will involve a pre-school entry plan meeting which will give staff a clear understanding of the child's needs and give them a starting point to be able to plan activities appropriately enabling all involved to have clear understanding and expectations.